Expanding access to high quality, affordable dental care in Brazil

 These clinics aim to provide accessible, affordable dental care closer to home, typically on the outskirts of large and mid-sized cities, where real estate is more affordable and most low-income people live.
 Sorridents clinics offer a variety of dental procedures, serving as a much-needed one-stop shop for dental care, especially for the elderly and people with disabilities.

-The company expects this new effort will reach up to 1 million new patients by 2016.
+The company expected this new effort to reach up to 1 million new patients by 2016.

 While a new clinic requires a modest investment and franchise fee, the company provides rigorous training on all aspects of starting and managing a clinic.
 Sorridents also assists franchisees with site location, rent negotiation and training of direct employees and partner dentists.

 Brazil has a high number of dentists and nearly 200 dental schools, but the market is competitive and many cannot afford to maintain practices.
 Sorridents innovative franchise model aims to keep more dentists working and serving new consumer markets.